 If you can, try and bulk buy your heating oil during the summer.
 There’s more demand for it when the weather is colder so prices can go up.

 Heating oil tanks can fill with sludge that can make them unreliable.
-If your tank is leaking, it’s bad for the environment and it’s a waste of money too.
+If your tank is leaking, it’s bad for the environment and it’s a waste of money.
 Book in a service for your tank to try and fix any issues to avoid the expense of needing a new tank.
 It’s recommended that you get your heating oil tank serviced once a year and do visual checks for any problems regularly.
 The Heating Hub has a list of preventative maintenance checks you can make yourselfOpens in a new window

 Install an efficient boiler

-Although there’s a significant upfront cost to getting a new boiler, it should mean long term savings on repairs and lower energy use.
+Although there’s a significant upfront cost to getting a new boiler, it should mean long-term savings on repairs and lower energy use.

 Find more information about how to save money on heating oil at Which?Opens in a new window